Bort-Millipede/OSCP-Handbook/Privilege Escalation/Linux/README.md

 ## Tips
-* Make sure low-privilege shell is fully interactive with command: ```python -c 'import pty; pty.spawn("/bin/bash")'```
+* Make sure low-privilege shell is fully interactive with command: ```python -c 'import pty;pty.spawn("/bin/bash")'```
 * check PATH variable and ensure it is set "properly" (isn't mostly empty).
 If PATH looks strange, set it to something more "normal"
 * check for sudo privileges (usually requires user password): ```sudo -l```
 * Try logging in using different creds discovered for the same system: different accounts may have sudo privileges.
-* Get the list of users from /etc/passwd and attempt username:password (ie admin:admin) brute-force attack via adjacent protocols (manually-created non-root users start at id 1000)
+* Get the list of users from /etc/passwd and attempt username:password (ie admin:admin) brute-force attack via adjacent protocols (manually-created non-root users start at id 1000).
-* For local exploits that need to be compiled, ALWAYS compile them on the target system unless compilation tools are not installed/available on the system.
+* For local exploits that need to be compiled, ALWAYS try compiling them on the target system first.
+If compilation tools are not installed/available on the target system, compile them locally.

 ## Notable Local Exploits